Visitors, volunteers and students on placement policy

 2. Policy statement

-This policy ensures that all Early Learning Victoria centres have measures in place to effectively screen, manage and supervise all visitors, volunteers and students on placement.
+This policy ensures that all Early Learning Victoria centres can properly screen, manage and supervise all visitors, volunteers and students on placement.

 2.1 Requirements